-While 94% of UK homes and offices can now get superfast broadband, but more than half of us are failing to take it up.
+Less than half of the UK has adopted superfast broadband, even though it is now available in 94% of our homes and offices.
 And according to Ofcom, it seems many of us are paying more than we need to.

 In light of this, Ofcom has called for ISPs, mobile, landline and pay-TV providers, as well as the networks to tell their customers what best deals are currently available when their contract is coming to an end or an annual review if customers don’t initially take up a new deal.